 Graduates will be prepared to assume positions as Geological Engineers upon graduation.
 After proper training and exposure to a comprehensive education in our program, our graduates will demonstrate during the five years after graduation their ability to:

-- Apply geological engineering principles, analyses, and synthesis to design and implement projects in the natural and built environment;
+- Apply geological engineering principles, analyses, and synthesis to design and implement projects in the natural and built environment.

-- Incorporate economic, environmental, political, ethical, social, safety, and global considerations to generate sustainable solutions in the natural and built environment;
+- Incorporate economic, environmental, political, ethical, social, safety, and global considerations to generate sustainable solutions in the natural and built environment.

-- Exhibit strong communication, leadership, and teamwork skills;
+- Exhibit strong communication, leadership, and teamwork skills.

 - Demonstrate a continuing commitment to and interest in their own and others’ education.

-b. an ability to design and conduct experiments, as well as to analyze and interpret data;
+- Design and conduct experiments, as well as to analyze and interpret data.

-k. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+- Use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Our department’s Civil Engineering and Geological Engineering programs are accredited by the Engineering Accreditation Commission of ABET.
 Click here to verify our ABET accreditation or learn more.